semaphoreci-demos/semaphore-demo-nodejs-k8s/README.md

 Then, if all checks are ok, we move to build pipeline.
 It consists of one block

- - Build: build container and push it into google repository
+ - Build: build the container image and push to the [ttl.sh](https://ttl.sh/) public repository .

-Then, after we've built our apps we move to deploy pipeline.
-It  also consists of one block for client and of two for server.
-As you can see deploy pipelines of client and server depend only on their own build step and therefore could be run in parallel.

- - Deploy
-    - Deploy server to k8s, pdate k8s deployment using deployment config
-    - Tag container if all went well
+ - Deploy: deploy the image in your Kubernetes cluster.

 ## Local project setup

 This project requires a PostgreSQL database.
 If you don't have one you can launch a Docker container to have one.

 ### Configuration